 Was this something a being and was it of mind alone?
 Was it spirit and did it move and have its being within and without the universe it had apparently constructed?
 I would wonder if this master architect morphed itself into the very fabric of the universe and all that is.

 One could refer to something as creator, beingness, or pure awareness.
 Awareness must have expanded to the far reaches of the known and the unknown transforming itself into something more.
 This pureness of being seemed to have an affinity for the light it scattered across the realms of what is.
 Although it firmly established much darkness, the light penetrated the dark and awakened the entire universe.

 The universe blazed with the glory and splendor of color and warmth.
 Expansion and development continued its momentum until the wonder of Earth manifested.

 The creator was pleased.

-Bathed in the light of the universe, the Earth became home for the creator and its most treasured creations.
-Each creation that emanated from the creator was as a hologram unto itself.
-There was no separation from the creator and the created, only oneness.
+Bathed in the light of the universe, the Earth became home to the creator and its most treasured creations.
+Each creation that emanated from the creator was a hologram unto itself.
+There was no separation between the creator and the created, only oneness.

 the light shall be